-The Appendix 3 - Institution and Program Information can be completed online in the Student Financial Aid Partner Portal, or by submitting an Appendix 3 - Institution and Program Information form.
+The Appendix 3 - Institution and Program Information can be completed online in the Student Financial Aid Partner Portal.

+Institutions not registered for the Partner Portal must submit the Appendix 3 Institution and Program Information form.

 2.2.2 Parent/Stepparent/Sponsor/Legal Guardian Information